Traveling to a new country for your education proves that you are ready for not only

 Other Resources for prospective students:

-Estimated Total Costs (including tuition & fees)--Undergraduate
+Estimated Total Costs (including tuition and fees for undergraduate students)

 Financial Support Statement

-Immigration & Pre-Arrival Information
+Immigration and Pre-Arrival Information

 Individuals seeking regular full admission to a graduate program must meet the minimum admission requirements for the Division of Graduate Studies and any additional requirements of the program.
 To meet the minimum requirements for admission to the Division of Graduate Studies international applicants must provide evidence of:

-Applicants should request WES or ECE to forward the evaluation results directly to the Clarion University Graduate Admissions Office.
+- A bachelor's degree or its equivalent from an acceptably accredited college or university.
+International applicants must have their complete academic records (transcripts, mark sheets, certificates) evaluated by one of the following professional credential evaluating services: World Education Services or Educational Credential Evaluators, Inc. Applicants should request WES or ECE to forward the evaluation results directly to the PennWest Clarion Graduate Admissions Office.
 Please note that evaluations must be received directly from WES or ECE; unofficial copies will not be accepted.
-In addition, you are required to submit copies of the academic records (transcripts, mark sheets, certificates) in the original language and a certified English translation using the same format.
-These documents also should be forwarded to the Clarion University Graduate Admissions Office.
+In addition, you are required to submit official academic records (transcripts, mark sheets, certificates) in the original language and a certified English translation using the same format.
+These documents also should be forwarded to the PennWest Clarion Graduate Admissions Office.
 Individuals who have not yet completed the baccalaureate degree may send transcripts for course work completed in the original language and a certified English translation, along with application materials.
 However, the WES or ECE evaluation of final transcripts, mark sheets, and/or certificates showing the completion of the course work and the degree will be required.

 - A minimum quality-point average of 2.75/4.00 scale at the undergraduate level.
 Some programs require a higher undergraduate quality-point average.
 Please review the program admission requirements listed on the Checklist for Completion of Graduate Application.